kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-black-box.md

 Database Setup Problems:

-- Ensure database container starts before application container
+- Ensure database container starts before application container with `dependsOn(...)`
-- Check database connection configuration in application
+- Check that the application receives the container values: the configuration section is `jdbc`, and the variables are read as `${?POSTGRES_JDBC_URL}` and friends
-- Verify database schema initialization scripts run correctly
+- Use the network alias, not `localhost`, in the JDBC URL passed to the application container
 - Check database container logs for startup or connection errors

 Test Timeouts: